SME Innovation Voucher Scheme

 However, the available funding is limited.
 Therefore, we reserve the right to close the scheme early if demand is high and all funds have been allocated.

 All projects must be completed by 19 September 2021.

 To be eligible for a voucher your company must be an established, UK-registered small or medium-sized business with fewer than 250 employees and have an annual turnover of less than £50m or a balance sheet total of less than £43m.

 None of the University staff members or interns (or their families) delivering an Innovation Voucher project can have an interest in the beneficiary SME, e.g. be a shareholder or director.

 Terms and conditions

 The total number of vouchers is limited.
 No more than one voucher may be awarded per SME; and no academic may lead more than one project under this year’s SME IV Scheme.

 State Aid (De Minimis) Regulation

-The Innovation Vouchers Scheme is subject to European State Aid (De Minimis) reglations which state that beneficiary companies must not receive more than €200k (c. £185k) of De Minimis aid over a rolling 3-year fiscal period.
+The Innovation Vouchers Scheme is subject to European State Aid (De Minimis) regulations which state that beneficiary companies must not receive more than €200k (c. £185k) of De Minimis aid over a rolling three-year fiscal period.
 This threshold is reduced to €20k (c. £18.5k) for businesses operating within agriculture and fisheries.